nextflow-io/training/docs/hello_nextflow/03_hello_containers.md

 docker run --rm quote:latest quote "Margaret Oakley Dayhoff"
 ```

+!!!
+Hint

-!Hint: Even if Seqera Containers doesn't manage to successfully build a container image for you, the `Dockerfile` and `conda.yml` are great starting point for a manual build.
+    Even if Seqera Containers doesn't manage to successfully build a container image for you, the `Dockerfile` and `conda.yml` are great starting point for a manual build.

 It often only takes a few additional `RUN` commands added to the Dockerfile to add the missing dependencies or system libraries.

 ### Takeaway